Robert Heizer

-Robert Fleming Heizer (July 13, 1915 – July 18, 1979) was an archaeologist who conducted extensive fieldwork and reporting in California, the Southwestern United States, and the Great Basin.
+Robert Fleming Heizer (July 13, 1915 – July 18, 1979) was an American archaeologist who conducted extensive fieldwork and reporting in California, the Southwestern United States, and the Great Basin.

 Background

 Robert Fleming Heizer was born on July 13, 1915, in Denver, Colorado, to Ott and Martha Madden Heizer.
 He spent most of his childhood in Lovelock, Nevada, where his lifelong interest in the cultures of Native Americans began.
 As a young boy, he collected artifacts in and around the area where he lived, but he did not participate in his first archaeological excavation until he attended Sacramento Junior College (1932–34).

 When he graduated from Lovelock High School (1932) in a class of eleven students, he was not eligible to attend the University of California at Berkeley because some of the required courses were not offered at Lovelock High.
 While registering for classes at Sacramento Junior College, a faculty member learned of his interest in archaeology and took him out of line to meet the president of the college, Jeremiah Beverley Lilliard, who shared a similar interest.
 Subsequently, Heizer became a protégé of Lilliard.

 After two years, Heizer transferred to the University of California at Berkeley, where he earned a Bachelor of Arts with high honors in 1936.
 At that time, there was little interest in local archaeology at Berkeley, so Heizer worked with the only graduate student in the field, Waldo Wedel.
 He also participated in fieldwork with Alex Krieger and other scholars in Nevada, receiving financial assistance from Francesca Blackmer Wigg.

 While in the graduate program, Heizer worked with many professors, including Alfred L. Kroeber, who assigned Heizer to write his dissertation on Aboriginal Whaling in the Old and New World.
 In 1941, Heizer received his doctorate from Berkeley.
 In 1940, he married Nancy Elizabeth Jenkins, and they had three children—two sons, Stephen and Michael, and one daughter, Sydney.
 Robert and Nancy Heizer divorced in 1975.